For Students & Parents

 - Visit the University of Maine System Early College website to learn more about the costs of Early Study Aspirations and Concurrent Enrollment courses.

-Some high schools will cover partial or full additional costs (such as the cost of textbooks) of USM Early Study Aspirations, Concurrent Enrollment, or Project ASPIRE courses.
-Students are encouraged to contact their high school counselor to find out whether their school covers Early College course charges and fees.
+Some high schools will cover partial or full additional costs (such as the cost of textbooks) of USM Early Study Aspirations or Concurrent Enrollment.
+Students are encouraged to contact their high school counselor to find out whether their school covers Early College course charges and fees. convenire inciderint duo.

-Non-Maine residents (whether out-of-state or international students) are permitted to participate in the Early Study Aspirations, Concurrent Enrollment, and Project ASPIRE courses.
+Non-Maine residents (whether out-of-state or international students) are permitted to participate in the Early Study Aspirations or Concurrent Enrollment courses.
 However, non-resident students do not qualify for State of Maine funding for Early College programs.
-Non-resident students are responsible for the full costs of Early Study Aspirations, Concurrent Enrollment, and Project ASPIRE courses.
+Non-resident students are responsible for the full costs of Early Study Aspirations or Concurrent Enrollment courses.
 All course costs must be paid in order for course credit to be issued.

-University of Maine System: Early Study Aspirations, Concurrent Enrollment, and Project ASPIRE course credits will transfer to other University of Maine System institutions, as long as the student’s final grade for the course was a C- or above.
+University of Maine System: Early Study Aspirations or Concurrent Enrollment course credits will transfer to other University of Maine System institutions, as long as the student’s final grade for the course was a C- or above.

 Outside the University of Maine System: Students seeking to transfer Early College credits to institutions outside of the University of Maine System should consult with the Registrar and/or Transfer Affairs office at the university to which they are transferring.
 Use this credit transfer tool to see if certain colleges and universities will accept and award transfer credit for USM Early College courses.